MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 [Learn more about group-based licensing](/azure/active-directory/fundamentals/active-directory-licensing-whatis-azure-portal) and [assigning licenses to groups](/azure/active-directory/enterprise-users/licensing-groups-assign).

-You may need to [unassign licenses](../admin/manage/assign-licenses-to-users.md) if you're changing some users from E to F licenses.
+You might need to [unassign licenses](../admin/manage/assign-licenses-to-users.md) if you're changing some users from E to F licenses.
 [Learn more about how to switch specific users from E to F licenses](switch-from-enterprise-to-frontline.md#switch-users-to-a-microsoft-365-f-plan).

 ## Step 4: Configure device enrollment